Noise Levels in Hardeman County, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 365 Hardeman County residents, or 22.0%, live above that level.
 By land area, 15.9% of Hardeman County is above 55 dBA.

 Average noise levels for Hardeman County residents, grouped by direction from the center of Hardeman County.
-Western Hardeman County carries the highest population-weighted average; Southern Hardeman County carries the lowest.
-Just 0% of residents in Southern Hardeman County live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Hardeman County.
+The highest population-weighted average is in the Quanah area (western Hardeman County); the lowest is in eastern Hardeman County, where just 6% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Eastern Hardeman County

-Western Hardeman County sounds about 168% louder than Southern Hardeman County to the human ear, a 14.2 dBA gap.
+To the human ear, noise in the Quanah area (western Hardeman County) sounds about 39% louder than in eastern Hardeman County, a 4.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?